 Sometimes, a simple piece of paper can be the key to justice for survivors of human rights abuses.

 In the Democratic Republic of Congo (DRC), only a tiny fraction of the thousands of rape cases that occur every year are properly prosecuted.
 Lack of evidence is one of the biggest obstacles to securing justice and reparation for survivors.

-Since 2012, a skilled and dedicated team of PHR experts and staff have worked intensively with doctors, nurses, police officers, lawyers, and judges in DRC to develop a standardized forensic medical form to collect, document, and preserve court-admissible evidence of rape and sexual violence.
+Since 2012, a skilled and dedicated team of PHR experts and staff has worked intensively with doctors, nurses, police officers, lawyers, and judges in DRC to develop a standardized forensic medical form to collect, document, and preserve court-admissible evidence of rape and sexual violence.
 Our unique cross-sectoral approach, piloted in three provinces of the DRC, has nurtured exceptional relationships between professionals from the medical, law enforcement, legal, and judicial sectors – making it much easier for them to coordinate with each other and, together, bring sexual violence cases to trial.